top of page

 ANNOUNCED ca. 2005

 My second phone was a hand-me-down LG VX6100.
-I remember this being a very sturdy flip phone.
+I remember this being a very sturdy flip phone (mine definitely took a beating, but held up well).
 The blue detailing and (optional) rainbow light that lit up when your phone rang were both nice touches.
 Did it drain your battery?
 Yes.
 Was it worth it?
 You know the vibes.
 This is actually one of my favorite phones.
-I was watching a YouTube video of all of the ringtones installed on this phone and I could probably write an entirely new post on that alone.
+I was watching a YouTube video of all of the ringtones installed on this phone, and I could probably write an entirely new post on that alone.

 3. Motorola Krzr